tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 ## Sample Markdown syntax

-Here's a sample to get a sense of the Markdown syntax:
+To get a sense of the Markdown syntax, look at this sample:

 ```
 ## Heading 2